Brent Chapman: 2015

 In November, Chapman shared a video from fake news website called "Jew News" that misrepresented refugees upset with Macedonian police restrictions as refusing Red Cross packages because of the cross and being non-halal.
 Chapman called for a boycott of Air Canada because of its role in airlifting Syrian refugees to Canada.

-Chapman also made a Facebook post describing Palestinians as "inbred walking, talking, breathing time bombs.".
+Chapman also made a Facebook post describing Palestinians as "inbred walking, talking, breathing time bombs".
 He also described Muslims as inbred and speculated that "coexistence with Islam" was impossible.
 The National Council of Canadian Muslims criticized his comments as Islamophobic and the B.C.
 Muslim Association stated that Chapman should resign as a candidate.
+On October 9, 2024, Chapman issued a statement describing his past comments as "completely unacceptable" and not reflective of him today.

 2017

-In January, after Donald's Trump victory in the 2016 United States presidential election, Chapman, who had posted pro-Trump content on social media, posted a graphic indicating the proper way to commit suicide by gunshot to help "those liberals who said they would kill themselves if Trump were elected".
+In January, after Donald Trump's victory in the 2016 United States presidential election, Chapman, who had posted pro-Trump content on social media, posted a graphic indicating the proper way to commit suicide by gunshot to help "those liberals who said they would kill themselves if Trump were elected".

 In February, Chapman made a social media post suggesting that the Quebec City mosque shooting, Sandy Hook Elementary School shooting, Aurora theater shooting, and the Pulse nightclub shooting were faked for political reasons.
 However, on October 14, 2024, Chapman tweeted saying that those shootings were real and he had been questioning the chaotic nature of reporting after such shootings.